whbarndt/whbarndt.github.io/projects.md

 [See GitHub](https://github.com/whbarndt/MHD-Alfven-Wave-1D-Sim)

-### Jupyter Notebook with Legendre Function Generation (Fall 2022)
+### Jupyter Notebook of Symbolic Legendre Function (and other Differential Equation Solutions) Generation (Fall 2022)
-Created a Jupyter Notebook in Python to generate Legendre Polynomials using SymPy.
+Created a Jupyter Notebook in Python to easily generate Legendre Polynomials and other types of differential equations solutions (Bessel, Lagerre, and more) using SymPy.

 [See GitHub](https://github.com/whbarndt/physics-classes-notebooks)